Welcome to Orcland: Lord of the Rings to film in New Zealand | New Country 923

 Welcome to Orcland: Lord of the Rings to film in New Zealand

-Amazon Studios on Wednesday said it had found a majestic location with world-class sets.
-It said production would begin in the city of Auckland over the coming months.
+Amazon Studios said it had found a great location with world-class sets and skilled staff.
+It said pre-production had already started and production on the series would begin in the city of Auckland over the coming months.

+“As we searched for the location in which we could bring to life the primordial beauty of the Second Age of Middle-earth, we knew we needed to find somewhere majestic, with pristine coasts, forests, and mountains,” showrunners and executive producers J.D.
+Payne and Patrick McKay wrote in a statement.

 But Amazon wouldn’t reveal the extent of its plans for the series.
 It declined to say how much it plans to spend, how many seasons the show will run, or when it will debut.

-Some have speculated Amazon could spend more than $1 billion on the series as it looks to take on other streaming services like Netflix.
+Some have speculated Amazon could spend more than $1 billion on the series as it looks to take on other streaming services like Netflix with its Prime Video service.

+New Zealand’s Economic Development Minister Phil Twyford welcomed the news, saying the series would give a boost to the screen industry and create hundreds of new jobs.

+“It’s a hugely significant piece of popular culture,” Twyford said.
+“And it now has a special place in New Zealanders hearts as well.
+We are part of Middle-earth.”